top of page

 I also incorporated herbs within the planting scheme in sunny positions close to the kitchen, for easy access and use when cooking.

-My clients are delighted with their oak framed raised planters and have enjoyed eating home-grown vegetables from their easy to access kitchen garden.
+My clients are delighted with their oak framed raised planters and have enjoyed eating home-grown vegetables from their new and easy to access kitchen garden.

 Contact Felicity